 Check out this short video to have an idea of what I’m talking about:

 It took less than 30 seconds for that guy to bypass the lock and get into the house.

-Fortunately, there are quite a few reliable methods you can use to secure your sliding patio door.
-In this article, I’ll show you the most effective ones that will help you to take home security to the next level.
-Let’s get started!
+Fortunately, there are quite a few reliable methods you can use to secure your sliding door and prevent home invasions.
+Below, I’ll show you the most effective ones that will help you take home security to the next level.

 Burglars can get into a house through a sliding glass door in three main ways:

 - Breaking the glass.

 - Lifting the door out of its track.